mingyyy/progress/learned_concepts.md

 **Using The class Attribute**
 The HTML class attribute is used to define equal styles for elements with the same class name.
 So, all HTML elements with the same class attribute will have the same format and style.
+**classname has no space, if there is space, class is taking in multiple classes. if in conflict the last one will prevail. becuase of cascading.**

 **difference between class and id

-An HTML element can only have one unique id that belongs to that single element, while a class name can be used by multiple elements
+An HTML element can only have one unique id that belongs to that single element, while a class name can be used by multiple elements.

 ### Tuesday
 CSS and HTML are languages but not a programing language